karthikeyan-133/Laundary_Pos/CORS_FIXES.md

 ## Issues Identified

-1. **Double slash in API URLs**: The frontend was making requests to URLs like `https://pos-laundry-backend.vercel.app//api/products` (note the double slash)
-2. **CORS configuration conflicts**: Multiple CORS configurations in the backend that were conflicting
+1. **Multiple conflicting CORS handlers**: There were several separate CORS handler files in the `backend-new/api/` directory that were conflicting with the main server CORS configuration
-3. **Vercel routing configuration**: The vercel.json routes might be causing redirect issues
-4. **Environment variable mismatch**: The frontend was trying to access the wrong backend URL
+2. **Improper Vercel routing**: Some API routes were being handled by separate files instead of the main server.js
+3. **Missing Access-Control-Allow-Origin header**: The error message indicated that the header was not being set properly

 ## Fixes Applied

-### 1. Frontend API Service (`frontend/src/services/api.ts`)
+### 1. Removed Conflicting CORS Handlers

-- Added URL normalization to prevent double slashes
-- Improved origin handling for Vercel deployments
-- Added better error handling and logging
+Deleted the following files that were causing conflicts:
+- `backend-new/api/cors.js`
+- `backend-new/api/cors-fix.js`
+- `backend-new/api/health.js`
+- `backend-new/api/test-cors.js`

+These files were setting their own CORS headers which conflicted with the main server's CORS configuration.

 ### 2. Backend CORS Configuration (`backend-new/server.js`)